paypal/openapilint/README.md

 ## Dereferencing

-Due to the complex nature of multi-file references, `openapilint` rules assume that a schema is fully dereferenced as much as possible.
-It is up to you to dereference the schema before passing it as input.
+Due to the complex nature of multi-file references, `openapilint` rules assume that all references are contained within the input.
+For simplicity, references to anything other than internally are treated as errors.

 ## OpenAPI supported versions